ncrowther/bpmnToWdgCompiler/README.md

 ## Bugs and Limitations
-Code is not generated if BPMN process is re-entrant
+Code is not generated if BPMN process is re-entrant BPMN process must be valid and contain only Tasks and Gateways

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.